Carlo Favetti

 After the restoration of political liberties in the Austrian Empire in 1861, he was elected mayor of Gorizia.
 The Austrian government however refused to confirm the nomination.
 Nevertheless, he remained an influential figure in the local administration; under his supervision, an extensive building program was carried out in Gorizia.

-In 1866, during the Third Italian War of Independence, Favetti was arrested by the Austrian authorities, and sentenced to 6 years of imprisonment for subversive activities.
+In 1866, during the Third Italian War of Independence, Favetti was arrested by the Austrian authorities, and sentenced to six years of imprisonment for subversive activities.
 Already the following year, he was released.
 Fearing another arrest, Favetti escaped to Italy in 1868, settling in Venice.
 After the amnesty of 1871, he returned to Gorizia.
-In 1877, he was re-elected to the city council of Gorizia, where he remained until his death in 1896.
+In 1877, he was re-elected to the city council of Gorizia, where he remained until his death on 30 November 1892.

 He wrote several poems and plays in the local version of the Friulian language.